-Definition Speech and language services are diagnostic, screening, preventive or corrective services of a student with communicative disorders involving the function of speech, voice, language, or swallowing.
+r Definition Speech and language services are diagnostic, screening, preventive or corrective services of a student with communicative disorders involving the function of speech, voice, language, or swallowing.
 Services also include necessary supplies and equipment as well as direct assistance with selection, acquisition, training or use of an ATD.
-Prescription Services must be prescribed/ordered by a licensed MD, licensed DO or licensed CRNP enrolled in the MA Program within the scope of his or her practice under state law.
-Provider A qualified Speech-Language Pathologist (SLP) must meet at least one of Qualifications the following: Has a Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA); or Has completed the equivalent educational requirements and work experience necessary for the CCC; or Has completed the academic program and is acquiring supervised work experience to qualify for the CCC (See "Supervision of Clinical Fellows"); or Is licensed as an SLP.
+Prescription Services must be prescribed/ordered by a licensed MD, licensed DO, licensed CRNP or licensed Physician Assistant enrolled in the MA Program within the scope of his or her practice under state law.
+Provider A qualified Speech-Language Pathologist (SLP) must meet at least one of Qualifications the following: Has a Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA); or Has completed the equivalent educational requirements and work experience necessary for the CCC; or Has completed the academic program and is acquiring supervised work experience to qualify for the CCC (See "Supervision of Clinical Fellows"); or • Is licensed as an SLP.
 Documentation Copy of Department of State license OR copy of ASHA CCC showing full of Credentials name and dates of licensure reflecting the period services were provided.
 Maintained Onsite Supervision of Services rendered by Assistants, as defined by 49 Pa.
 Code § 45.301 and Assistants 49 Pa.
-Code § 45.304, must be supervised in accordance with 49 Pa.
-Code § 45.306.
+Code § 45.304 , must be supervised in accordance with 49 Pa.
+Code $\frac{49743.000}{945.306}$.
 All services provided under the direction of a licensed SLP must have a supervisory signature on SBAP documentation.
-Supervision of Services rendered by Clinical Fellows, as recognized by ASHA, should Clinical Fellows follow the ASHA requirements for qualifications of mentoring SLPs:

-ASHA Information for Clinical Fellowship (CF) Mentoring SLPs ASHA: Responsibilities of Individuals who Mentor Clinical Fellows in Speech-Language Pathology All services provided under the direction of either a licensed SLP or an SLP with an ASHA CCC must have a supervisory signature on SBAP documentation.
-Supervision of Services rendered by PDE-certified SLP (CSPG No. 063) must be provided PDE-certified "under the direction of" either a licensed SLP or an SLP with an ASHA CCC.
-Speech- All services provided must include a supervisory signature on SBAP Language Pathologists documentation.
-Patriologists The term "under the direction of" means that the licensed SLP or an SLP with an ASHA CCC is personally involved with the student under his or her direction and accepts responsibility for the actions of the personnel that he or she agrees to direct.
+Supervision of Clinical Fellows Services rendered by Clinical Fellows, as recognized by ASHA, should follow the ASHA requirements for qualifications of mentoring SLPs: ASHA Information for Clinical Fellowship (CF) Mentoring SLPs ASHA: Responsibilities of Individuals who Mentor Clinical Fellows in Speech-Language Pathology All services provided under the direction of either a licensed SLP or an SLP with an ASHA CCC must have a supervisory signature on SBAP documentation.
+Supervision of Services rendered by PDE-certified SLP (CSPG No. 063) must be provided PDE-certified Speech- "under the direction of" either a licensed SLP or an SLP with an ASHA CCC.
+All services provided must include a supervisory signature on SBAP Language documentation.
+Pathologists The term "under the direction of" means that the licensed SLP or an SLP with an ASHA CCC is personally involved with the student under his or her direction and accepts responsibility for the actions of the personnel that he or she agrees to direct.
 The licensed SLP or ASHA CCC SLP must see each student at least once, have input into the type of care provided, and review the student's treatment on an ongoing basis.
 Individual or Individual or a group of two or more students.
-Group marriada, er a greap er twe er mere stadenter Delivery Services may be delivered in person or through telemedicine.
-Delivery Method Services may be delivered in person or through telemedicine.
-The second secon Services may be delivered in person or through telemedicine. • Administer Evaluations/Assessments Method Method Method Examples of Administer Evaluations/Assessments Method Examples of Administer Evaluations/Assessments Articulation; Discrimination Method Examples of Administer Evaluations/Assessments Articulation; Discrimination Articulation; Oral Motor Method Examples of Administer Evaluations/Assessments Articulation; Discrimination Articulation; Oral Motor Articulation; Sound Production Method Examples of Administer Evaluations/Assessments Articulation; Discrimination Articulation; Oral Motor Articulation; Sound Production Articulation; Transfer Assessment Method Examples of Administer Evaluations/Assessments Articulation; Discrimination Articulation; Oral Motor Articulation; Sound Production Articulation; Transfer Assessment Augmentative Communication; Expressive Symbols Method Examples of Administer Evaluations/Assessments Articulation; Discrimination Articulation; Oral Motor Articulation; Sound Production Articulation; Transfer Assessment Augmentative Communication; Expressive Symbols Augmentative Communication; Programming Device Method Examples of Administer Evaluations/Assessments Articulation; Discrimination Articulation; Oral Motor Articulation; Sound Production Articulation; Transfer Assessment Augmentative Communication; Expressive Symbols Augmentative Communication; Programming Device Augmentative Communication; Symbol Discrimination Method Examples of Administer Evaluations/Assessments Articulation; Discrimination Articulation; Oral Motor Articulation; Sound Production Articulation; Transfer Assessment Augmentative Communication; Expressive Symbols Augmentative Communication; Programming Device Augmentative Communication; Symbol Discrimination Augmentative Communication; Symbol Identification Method Examples of Administer Evaluations/Assessments Articulation; Discrimination Articulation; Oral Motor Articulation; Sound Production Articulation; Transfer Assessment Augmentative Communication; Expressive Symbols Augmentative Communication; Programming Device Augmentative Communication; Symbol Discrimination Augmentative Communication; Symbol Identification Augmentative Communication; Transfer Method Examples of Administer Evaluations/Assessments Articulation; Discrimination Articulation; Oral Motor Articulation; Sound Production Articulation; Transfer Assessment Augmentative Communication; Expressive Symbols Augmentative Communication; Programming Device Augmentative Communication; Symbol Discrimination Augmentative Communication; Symbol Identification Augmentative Communication; Transfer Aural Rehabilitation; Auditory Discrimination Method Examples of Administer Evaluations/Assessments Articulation; Discrimination Articulation; Oral Motor Articulation; Sound Production Articulation; Transfer Assessment Augmentative Communication; Expressive Symbols Augmentative Communication; Programming Device Augmentative Communication; Symbol Discrimination Augmentative Communication; Symbol Identification Augmentative Communication; Transfer Aural Rehabilitation; Auditory Discrimination Aural Rehabilitation; Compensation Techniques Method Examples of Administer Evaluations/Assessments Articulation; Discrimination Articulation; Oral Motor Articulation; Sound Production Articulation; Transfer Assessment Augmentative Communication; Expressive Symbols Augmentative Communication; Programming Device Augmentative Communication; Symbol Discrimination Augmentative Communication; Symbol Identification Augmentative Communication; Transfer Aural Rehabilitation; Auditory Discrimination Aural Rehabilitation; Compensation Techniques Aural Rehabilitation; Speech Reading Method Examples of Administer Evaluations/Assessments Articulation; Discrimination Articulation; Oral Motor Articulation; Sound Production Articulation; Transfer Assessment Augmentative Communication; Expressive Symbols Augmentative Communication; Programming Device Augmentative Communication; Symbol Discrimination Augmentative Communication; Symbol Identification Augmentative Communication; Transfer Aural Rehabilitation; Auditory Discrimination Aural Rehabilitation; Compensation Techniques Aural Rehabilitation; Speech Reading Aural Rehabilitation; Survival Communication Repair Strategies
+Group Delivery Method Services may be delivered in person or through telemedicine.
+Examples of Administer Evaluations/Assessments Services Articulation; Discrimination Articulation; Oral Motor Articulation; Sound Production Articulation; Transfer Assessment Augmentative Communication; Expressive Symbols Augmentative Communication; Programming Device Augmentative Communication; Symbol Discrimination Augmentative Communication; Symbol Identification Augmentative Communication; Transfer Aural Rehabilitation; Auditory Discrimination Aural Rehabilitation; Compensation Techniques Aural Rehabilitation; Speech Reading Aural Rehabilitation; Survival Communication Repair Strategies Expressive Language; Grammatical Forms